MicrosoftDocs/windows-iot-public/windows-iot/iot-enterprise/Get-Started/quickstart-pepare-lab-environment.md

     > [!IMPORTANT]
     > This series of quickstarts focuses on using Hyper-V with Windows 11.
 First, confirm that you can [install Hyper-V](/virtualization/hyper-v-on-windows/quick-start/enable-hyper-v) on your **technician PC**.
 If Hyper-V is not suitable for your setup, consider using alternative virtualization technologies.

-### A Virtual Machine with a bootable Windows IoT Enterprise ISO:
+### A virtual machine booting to Windows IoT Enterprise ISO

 Create the Virtual Machine in Hyper-V: